 Does the Report of Foreign Bank and Financial Accounts (FBAR) apply to Cryptocurrency?
 This is a popular question within the crypto tax community to which no one has a definite answer.

 This article addresses the current state of cryptocurrency tax laws and outlines the most important elements that you need to be aware of as a market participant.

-What do you do with your 1099-K that you received from Coinbase?
+What do you do with your 1099-K that you received from your cryptocurrency exchange?
 This article addresses how to handle the necessary tax forms you need for your crypto taxes

 Crypto taxes are the ultimate Wild West right now.
 Here are six things that you should be aware of before forking over thousands of dollars to a CPA for your crypto taxes.